 If the button isn't working, don't panic - we can show you how to fix a broken power button, too.

-How to turn off an unresponsive iPhone or iPad
+How to force-restart an unresponsive iPhone or iPad

-While the above tutorial shows you how to turn off any iPhone or iPad, the iOS device needs to be responsive to activate the shutdown menu.
+While the above tutorial explains how to turn off any iPhone or iPad, the iOS device needs to be responsive to activate the shutdown menu.
 But what happens if your device is completely unresponsive and still needs to be shut down properly?
-You'll need to perform what's known as a 'hard reset'.
+You'll need to perform what's known as a 'hard reset' or a force restart.

 While this shouldn't be your go-to method for shutting down your iPhone or iPad, sometimes it's just what is needed.